daixtrose/k3s-ssh-service-demo/README.md

 ## Use a dedicated IP address

-Since [`service.yaml`](config/service.yaml) contains `type: LoadBalancer` the pod obtains an external IP address.
-You can obtain it via
+[Former versions of `service.yaml`](https://github.com/daixtrose/k3s-ssh-service-demo/commit/fc1bfdf884cff647f7cc0c2438a7746ba1b90e45) contained `type: LoadBalancer` for the pod to obtain an external IP address.

+This was later changed to use `externalIPs` directly.
+You can query the IP via

 ```bash
 sudo kubectl describe services shpod
 ```

+## Starting and Stopping the Service

 While doing changes or experiments to the service configuration, you can turn off and on the service using the following commands: